wolfoerster/SmartLogging/README.md

 If the log file exceeds the maximum size the current log file is copied to a file called *"MyApp.log.log"* if the original file is called *"MyApp.log"* and the file *"MyApp.log"* is cleared.

+You can also specify the amount of time for buffering log entries:

+`LogWriter.BufferingTime = 1;`

+This sets the time to 1 second.
+When you set a value which is lower than 0.1 or larger than 10, then the value is corrected to these limits.